• Skip to main content

 This is the fun part!
 Since the whole concept of blackened seasoned fish and meat originated with Chef Paul Prudhomme you can bet it would be great with Creole and Cajun dishes.

-Our favorite suggestions are Cajun Hush Puppies, Red Beans and Rice, Oven Roasted Cajun Potatoes and Dirty Rice.
+Our favorite suggestions are Cajun Hush Puppies, corn soufflé casserole, Red Beans and Rice, Oven Roasted Cajun Potatoes and Dirty Rice.
 Then wash it all down with a Hurricane Cocktail.

-The way we eat it most often is sliced up and on top of a salad.
+Our favorite way to use it is sliced up and on top of a salad.
 Pasta Salad with Asparagus and this Clementine Salad are two excellent choices.

 piece of blackened chicken on plate with salad.